-- Public expenditure benefiting the entire society, e.g., the expenditure on general administration, defense, education, public health, transport. - Public expenditure conferring a special benefit on certain people and at the same time common benefit on the entire community, e.g. administration of justice etc. - Public expenditure directly benefiting particular group of persons and indirectly the entire society, e.g. social security, public welfare, pension, unemployment relief etc. - (d) Public expenditure conferring a special benefit on some individuals, e.g., subsidy granted to a particular industry.
+- (a) Public expenditure benefiting the entire society, e.g., the expenditure on general administration, defense, education, public health, transport. - (b) Public expenditure conferring a special benefit on certain people and at the same time common benefit on the entire community, e.g. administration of justice etc. - (c) Public expenditure directly benefiting particular group of persons and indirectly the entire society, e.g. social security, public welfare, pension, unemployment relief etc. - (d) Public expenditure conferring a special benefit on some individuals, e.g., subsidy granted to a particular industry.

-Classification on the Basis of Function:
+2. Classification on the Basis of Function :

-- Protection Functions: group includes public expenditure incurred on the security of the citizens, to protect from external invasion and internal disorder, e.g., defence, police, courts etc. - Commercial Functions: This group includes public expenditure incurred on the development of trade and commerce, e.g., development of means of transport and communication etc. - (c) Development Functions: This group includes public expenditure incurred for the development infrastructure and industry.
+- (a) Protection Functions: This group includes public expenditure incurred on the security of the citizens, to protect from external invasion and internal disorder, e.g., defence, police, courts etc. - (b) Commercial Functions: This group includes public expenditure incurred on the development of trade and commerce, e.g., development of means of transport and communication etc. - (c) Development Functions: This group includes public expenditure incurred for the development infrastructure and industry.